Oak

 Routine and Information

 - PE kits should be worn all day on our PE days.
-Year 6 PE days this term are: Tuesdays and Thursdays.
+Year 6 PE days this term are: Mondays and Wednesday.

-- Year 6 are not swimming this term.
-Children should bring: a swimming costume, swimming hat and towel in a bag.
+- Year 6 are swimming this term.
+Children should bring: a swimming costume, swimming hat, goggles and towel in a bag.

 - Homework will be set on a Wednesday using CGP books and handed in the following Monday.

 - Spellings form part of the homework.
-However these will be set on a Wednesday and tested on the following Wednesday.
-Your child should practice this spellings across the week.
+However these will be set on a Wednesday and tested before the new spellings are given out.
+Your child should practice these spellings across the week.
+Please see our spellings overview below.

-- Please listen to your child read five times a week and comment in their reading journals.
+- Please listen to your child read at least 3 times a week and comment in their reading journals.
 Try some of our reading comprehension questions below to see how much your child can remember!

-- Pencil cases – pupils in Year 6 are provided with all of the stationery items that they will need in class.
-If pupils wish to bring in a pencil case then it should be small and flat, containing no more than 15 items so that it can fit in trays.
-Stationery should be limited to fountain or handwriting pen, pencil, 1 rubber, 1 pencil sharpener, 1 ruler, 10 or less coloured pencils or felt tips.
-If children bring in inappropriate equipment (fiddle toys, unnecessary stationary etc.) they will be asked to take them home.
+- Pencil cases – If pupils wish to bring in a pencil case then it should be small and flat, containing no more than 15 items so that it can fit in trays.
+Stationery should be limited to a biro or handwriting pen, pencil, 1 rubber, 1 pencil sharpener, 1 ruler, 10 or less coloured pencils or felt tips.
+If children bring in inappropriate equipment they will be asked to take them home.

 - Uniform – Please see the updated uniform expectations document on the parents page.